Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation Setup

 \pa{Sine}~\cite{gama2004}: A balanced, noise-free synthetic dataset with randomly generated features.
 For the original concept, the label is positive if the point lies below $y = sin(x)$, otherwise, it is negative.
 Two concept drifts are introduced in this dataset.
 The first is at 3,000 where the concept is the reverse of the original concept.
 The second is at 10,000 where the label function is changed to $y = 0.5 + 0.3sin(3\pi x)$.

-\pa{SEA}~\cite{dataset_sea}: The setup is similar to ~\textbf{Sine}.
+\pa{SEA}~\cite{dataset_sea}: The setup is similar to~\textbf{Sine}.
 For the original concept, the class is positive if the point has $att1 + att2 \geq 8$.
 Otherwise, the class is negative.
 The first concept drift changes the positive class to points with features $att1 + att2 \geq 9$ and the second concept drift changes it to points where $att1 + att2 \geq 7$.

-\pa{Electricity} (ELEC)~\cite{gama2004}: This dataset contains data points for two months between 1996 and 1998.
-Each data point shows demands in different locations over a period of 30 minutes.
-The label identifies the change in the price related to a moving average of the last 24 hours.
+\pa{Electricity} (ELEC)~\cite{gama2004}: This dataset includes data points representing 30-minute demand data from various locations, covering two months between 1996 and 1998.
+The label indicates the price change relative to the moving average of the past 24 hours.
+Data points representing price increases comprised 42.5\% of the dataset.

-\pa{NOAA}~\cite{6235959} is a subset of the original NOAA dataset that contains 50 years of weather data from Offutt Air Force Base in Bellevue, Nebraska.
-The label represents whether rain was observed on each day.
+\pa{NOAA}~\cite{6235959}: A subset of the original NOAA dataset containing 50 years of weather data from Offutt Air Force Base in Bellevue, Nebraska.
+The label represents whether rain was observed on each day, where rainy days comprised 31.4\% of the data.

-\pa{Google cluster trace} (GCT)~\cite{Lyu2023OnTM}: first released by Google in 2011~\cite{wilkes2020google}.
-This dataset contains the cleaned and under-sampled version of the original dataset detailing the trace data of a production cluster.
-The features are of the first five minutes of monitored data of the job, and the labels reflect whether the job eventually failed.
-This dataset is extremely imbalanced, hence, we down-sampled the non-failure class at a 3:1 ratio, leading to less than 3.20\% data points that belong to the failure class.
+\pa{Google cluster trace} (GCT)~\cite{Lyu2023OnTM}: This dataset contains the cleaned and under-sampled version of the original production cluster trace data released by Google in 2011~\cite{wilkes2020google}.
+The features represent the first five minutes of monitored job data, while the labels indicate whether the job ultimately failed.
+This dataset is extremely imbalanced.
+The non-failure class consisted of less than 3.2\% of the dataset even after a 3:1 down-sampling.

-\pa{Fashion-MNIST} (FM)~\cite{xiao2017/online} contains images showing individual articles of clothing at low resolution (28 by 28 pixels).
+\pa{Fashion-MNIST} (FM)~\cite{xiao2017/online}: A dataset contains images showing individual articles of clothing at low resolution (28 by 28 pixels).
 We reduce the number of classes to two.
 If the class is 0, 2, 3, 4, 6 it is a Top and the label is 0.
 Otherwise, it is 1.
+After reduction, this is a balanced dataset.
 We create a synthetic concept drift at 4,000 as follows.
 From index 4,000, if the point's original classes are 4 or 6 (now both are 0), it is switched to 1.
-In this case, it roughly translated to 366 items that have their labels changed.
+In this case, it roughly translated to 366 items with their labels changed.
 The concept drift detection is performed on the 10,000 images in the testing dataset.

-\pa{Large Movie Review} (LMR)~\cite{maas-EtAl:2011:ACL-HLT2011} contains class balance movie reviews from the Internet Movie Database.
+\pa{Large Movie Review} (LMR)~\cite{maas-EtAl:2011:ACL-HLT2011}: A balanced movie reviews dataset from the Internet Movie Database.
 We introduce concept drift at index 2,000 where the classes are reversed.